 Desert Dwelling is a research project conducted by Associate professor Christine Hansen and Independent Artist Line Anda Dalmar.
 The desert is used as a site and framework to reflect on landscape, environment and time.
 In addition, Desert Dwelling endeavor to explore the act of observation and documentation.
-The project uses mainstream documentation/observation methods such as photography, video and sound.
-In addition, we employ more time-consuming observation means such as drawing, casting and watercolor painting.
-Different observation methods render the world differently, and provide noninterchangeable information.
+The project uses common documentation/observation methods such as photography, video and sound.
+In addition, we employ more obsolete and time-consuming observation means such as drawing, casting and watercolor painting.
+This is to stress that different observation methods render the world differently, and provide noninterchangeable information about the world.
 Much of the visual material is from a field study in deserts in California in spring 2018.
 The study took place mainly in Death Valley and Joshua Tree and had a processual method.
 We selected a place in the desert and stayed there until we found something interesting to work with.
 Every day, we made experiences that we built on the next day.
 The working method focused on the fluid relationship between process, work and documentation.

 Moving the mouse cursor over the top of the page will display the menu bar.